This post is a complete overview of Bitcoin Wallets.

-This is because digital currencies are abstract currencies and so one needs to have it stored somewhere.
-Just Like you need an email program like Gmail, Yahoo, or Hotmail to manage your emails.
+This is because these are virtual currencies and so one needs to have it stored somewhere; just as you need Gmail, Yahoo, or Hotmail to manage your emails.

-Bitcoin wallets are very sensitive and fragile and therefore must be handled with every trace of caution because hey!
+Bitcoin wallets are very sensitive and fragile.
+Therefore, it must be handled with every trace of caution because hey!
 It’s money we are talking about here.

 In this post, I will explain what a bitcoin wallet is, its functions, types, and at the end, help you to choose the best wallet for yourself.

 Let’s get on with it.

 I have broken down this post in the best way that even a 10-year-old will understand.

 Here is a list of what I’ll go over:

 - Functions of a Bitcoin Wallet

 Prepare your minds, there’s a lot to be learned here today.

 A bitcoin wallet is a program, application, or device that is used to store and manage digital assets transactions.